 The customer wasn’t familiar with the concept of multi-layering.
 We’ve blogged about how companies like Action have created similar products for the auto industry.
 While the concept is not new, the execution of each specific job has a series of unique challenges.

-CSI Medical wanted to produce the multi-layered label in one press run, instead of creating the labels one at a time.
+Boyd Corporation wanted to produce the multi-layered label in one press run, instead of creating the labels one at a time.
 That’s where the experimentation came in, and the challenge for Lane and his team.

 You Can’t Go It Alone: Initial Attempts Were Unsuccessful